Filters

 "origin"Origin of the data.

-"timestamp"Timestamp of data.
+"timestamp"Timestamp of the data.

 "deep_linked"Is the data deep linked?
-True/False.
+Can be true or false.

 User Information